Overview: Nairobi Elephant Orphanage visit

-You can visit SWT from any of our hotels in the Nairobi area on any day of the year except Christmas Day - no pre-booking is required.
-If you’re staying at Giraffe Manor, The Emakoko or Nairobi Tented Camp, a visit can easily be incorporated into the activities that are included in your stay (although the orphanage is inside Nairobi National Park, park fees are not payable, and the actual SWT entrance fee is a nominal charge, paid on arrival) – just let us know you would like to go.
+You can visit SWT from any of our hotels in the Nairobi area on any day of the year except Christmas Day.
+Since the trust reopened to the public in 2021, pre-booking is required and can be done from 90 days to 2 days prior to your visit.
+If you’re staying at Giraffe Manor, The Emakoko or Nairobi Tented Camp, a visit can easily be incorporated into the activities that are included in your stay.
+While the orphanage is inside Nairobi National Park, you enter through a private gate, and park fees are not payable.
+For the daily public visit, SWT charges Ksh1500 or US$15 per adult and Ksh500 or US$5 per child under 12, which is paid in cash on arrival.
 If you’re staying at another hotel, we will book a driver-guide and private vehicle for you, and you can incorporate other Nairobi visits into the same half- or full-day private vehicle use.
 The driver will pick you up and drop you back when you choose.

 The SWT 11:00-12:00 visit can be quite busy with other overseas visitors as well as Kenyans, including school parties.
 If you’d like a more private experience, you can also make a visit in the afternoon from 16:00-17:00 or from 17:00-18:00.
 This private visit enables you to have a one-to-one meeting with a keeper and his elephant, usually as the orphan is being settled down for the night in the sables.
-This visit has to be booked direct with SWT, and can only be requested after you have ‘adopted’ one or more orphans through the SWT website with a minimum donation of US$50 (larger minimums apply to groups of 3 or more people).
+You will need to book this visit direct with SWT, and it can only be requested after you have ‘adopted’ one or more orphans through the SWT website with a minimum donation of US$50 (larger minimums apply to groups of 3 or more people).
 As SWT is not a tourist attraction, Expert Africa can’t make these adoption arrangements for you, but again we will be happy to arrange the transport for your visit once you have told us when you have booked to meet your elephant orphan.

 Age restrictions None, but children need to be under control at all times.